Word Family - Witch

 Introduction

 *weyk- looks like an extended root implying *wey-, but I can't find any clear evidence for that root.
 If it is an extension of *wey-, a zero-grade of that would be the adverb *wi: "apart, asunder" (though that could also be a variant of *dwi-: "in two").
-And *weyd-: "to see" could possibly be another extension of *wey-—"see", "choose", "pick out" being reasonably a semantic group.
+And/or *weyd-: "to see" could be another extension of *wey-; "see", "choose", and "pick out" reasonably forming a semantic group.

 Teaser